Part A: Course Overview

 Overview of Assessment

-You will be assessed on how well you meet the learning outcomes of this course and on your development against the program capabilities.
+You will be assessed on how well you meet the course learning outcomes.